FortinetCloudCSE/PublicCloud105-FortiFlex/content/01-introduction/learningModules/FortiFlex/_index.md

 - **Flexible scaling** to match business demands
 - **Simplified management** through centralized control

+## FortiFlex Flavors: Enterprise vs MSSP

+- FortiFlex Enterprise(also called FortiFlex prepaid subscription service): Designed for individual organizations to manage their own Fortinet deployments with flexible licensing.
+  - Flex Points are purchased in advance and consumed as Fortinet products are deployed.
+  - Ideal for enterprises with predictable usage patterns and a need for direct control over their security infrastructure.
+- FortiFlex MSSP(also referred to a FortiFlex postpaid subscription service): Tailored for Managed Security Service Providers (MSSPs) to offer Fortinet services to multiple customers.
+  - Allows MSSPs to manage multiple customer deployments from a single FortiFlex account.
+  - Provides features for multi-tenancy, centralized billing, and customer management.
+  - Ideal for MSSPs looking to provide automated Marketplace deployments with flexible billing to their customers.

 ## Core Components

 ### 1. FortiFlex Configurations